hlpp-conference/hlpp-2025/index.markdown

 ## 18th International Symposium, Innsbruck, Austria 3-4 July 2025

+### 2025-07-10 — Conference photos and slide decks are now available

+HLPP 2025 has concluded, and we would like to thank all participants for making it a successful event!
+We have uploaded some photos from the symposium, which you can find [here]({{ 'photos' | relative_url }}).

+We are also planning to upload slide decks from the keynotes and presentations in the coming weeks -- some are already available.
+These will be linked on the [program page]({{ 'program' | relative_url }}).

 ### 2025-06-10 — Full program available

 The full program for HLPP 2025 is now available!
 You can find it [here]({{ 'program' | relative_url }}).